MMikhailova/local/README.md

 - git push -u origin master (-u set up upstream)

 **How to add branches**
+-git brach -to create a branch
+-git checkout branch -to switch to a branch

+-
 - git branch to check which branch you are in
 - checkout -b feature-"name"-"description"
 - checkout serves to switch between branches
 - git add name.md
 - git commit -m"Update name.md"
+-
 - git checkout master
 - git diff feature-name
 - To merge locally: git merge feature-name